manwar/python-guide/introduction-to-python.md

     d) str() returns string value of the input data.
     e) + operator can be used for string concatenation e.g. print("Hello " + name)

-Let's try some most useful built-in functions
+Let's try some most useful built-in functions.

 #### all(iterable)